OSGConnect/OUTDATED-tutorial-swift/README.md

 The first swift script, `p1.swift`, runs `simulate.sh` to generate a single random number.
 It writes the number to a file.

-In the `p1.swift` file below, the [app](http://swift-lang.org/guides/release-0.94/userguide/userguide.html#_mapping_of_app_semantics_into_unix_process_execution_semantics) construct is used to tell SWIFT how to use the `simulate.sh` script and what the script expects for its inputs and outputs.
+In the `p1.swift` file below, the [app](http://swift-lang.org/guides/release-0.94/userguide/userguide.html#_mapping_of_app_semantics_into_unix_process_execution_semantics) construct is used to tell Swift how to use the `simulate.sh` script and what the script expects for its inputs and outputs.
 The simulate application gets translated to `simulate.sh` using the apps file for the mapping.
 The [file](http://swift-lang.org/guides/release-0.94/userguide/userguide.html#_the_single_file_mapper) construct indicates the name of the file used to hold the output from the simulate script.
 The source for the `p1.swift` file follows:

 	type file;
 	app (file o) mysim ()